chautong/chautong.github.io/_pages/about.md

   - /about.html
 ---

-I am currently working as a Postdoctoral Associate in the [Department of Communication](https://cals.cornell.edu/chau-tong) at Cornell University.
-My pronouns are she/her/hers.
+I am currently working as a Postdoctoral Associate in the [Department of Communication](https://cals.cornell.edu/chau-tong) at Cornell University, and will begin my new position as an assistant professor in the [School of Journalism](https://journalism.missouri.edu/) and the [MU Institute for Data Science & Informatics](https://muidsi.missouri.edu/) at the University of Missouri-Columbia in August, 2023.

 I was born and grew up in Hanoi, Vietnam.
 I then came to Ewha Womans University in South Korea to complete my M.A. in Communication.
 In May 2021, I successfully defended my doctoral dissertation and earned a Ph.D. in Mass Communications from the University of Wisconsin-Madison, with a Ph.D. minor in Educational Psychology.